phantomaton-ai/boomp/README.md

 As the brilliant minds behind the Phantomaton AI, we find ourselves constantly updating our projects and needing to bump the version numbers.
 Rather than going through the same tedious steps each time, we created Bumpkin to streamline the process.

-With a single command, Bumpkin will:
+With a single function call or command, Bumpkin will:

 1. Increment the version number in `package.json` (patch, minor, or major, your choice) 👻
 2. Commit the change with the message "bump!" 🎃